 Cries from the baby aisle?

-Record-low birth rates in 2011 follow the nation’s 8% decline between 2007 and 2010, and bear immediate sales implications for supermarkets and the makers of baby foods and baby needs.
+Record-low birth rates in 2011 follow the nation’s 8% decline between 2007 and 2010, and there are immediate sales implications for supermarkets and the makers of baby foods and baby needs.

-During this stretch, foreign-born women experienced a 14% drop in birth rates per 1,000 females of childbearing age between 15 and 44.
-By comparison, the rate among Mexican immigrants fell by 23%, and the rate of U.S. born-women dipped 6%.
-F3 anticipates longer-term sales pressure for food and beverage categories that appeal to ethnic consumers.
+During this period, foreign-born women experienced a 14% drop in birth rates per 1,000 females of childbearing age between 15 and 44.
+The birth rate among Mexican immigrants fell by 23%, and the rate of U.S. born-women dipped 6%.

 In case birth rates continue to drop, supermarkets throughout the United States should begin to escalate appeals to the tinier market of households adding babies.
 Trips are already being squeezed by competing food sellers—and now emerges this challenge of spotting and courting these households.